databio/pepatac/docs/detailed-install.md

 ```
 That should do it!
 Now we'll [install some **optional** packages](tutorial.md#13-install-optional-software).
 Of course, these are not required, but for the purposes of this tutorial we're going to be completionists.

 ### 2.1: Optional software

 `PEPATAC` uses `R` to generate quality control plots.
-These are **optional** and the pipeline will run without them, but you would not get any QC plots.
-If you need to don't have [R installed, you can follow these instructions](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).
+If you don't have [R installed, you can follow these instructions](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).
 We'll use and install the necessary packages in this example.
 Here is the list of required packages:

  - [argparser (v0.4)](https://cran.r-project.org/package=argparser)
  - [data.table (v1.11.2)](https://cran.r-project.org/package=data.table)